chauff/cse1500-web-transcripts/README.md

 # Setup Notes

-Two Visual Studio Code extensions are important for this setup to remain efficient: [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) (to generate PDFs of the lectures and assignments) and [Markdown All In One](https://github.com/yzhang-gh/vscode-markdown) to automatically create/update table of contents. :warning: As of 10/2020 there is an [issue](https://github.com/yzhang-gh/vscode-markdown/issues/792) with broken links being generated when the header contains GitHub emojis.
-The quick fix is to stick to version 2.8 (instead of upgrading to 3.X).
+Two Visual Studio Code extensions are important for this setup to remain efficient: [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) (to generate PDFs of the lectures and assignments) and [Markdown All In One](https://github.com/yzhang-gh/vscode-markdown) to automatically create/update table of contents.

 The PDFs are no longer available on GitHub (in order to limit the repository's size).
-They are available on Brightspace. they can also be generated with the mentioned Markdown PDF Visual Studio Code extension.
+They are available on Brightspace.
+They can also be generated with the Markdown PDF Visual Studio Code extension.

+The transcripts are written in US English.

 GitHub Actions workflow: after a manual trigger (head to the Actions tab to trigger) or on a weekly basis, all links are extracted from the Markdown files in this repo (except README.md) and their returned status code is recorded.
 Anything beyond a status code 400 should be checked.
 The report resides as artifact on the Actions tab and is called `urlCheck`.